 Element Types: The concrete was modelled using the element SOLID65.
 This element is capable of modelling the nonlinear behaviour of concrete in tension and compression.
 The element SOLID65 has eight nodes, each having three translational degrees of freedom.
 The steel reinforcing bars were modelled using the element LINK8.
 This element is defined by two nodes, each having three translational degrees of freedom.
 The BFRP sheets were modelled using the element SHELL99.
 This element is capable of modelling multi-layers structural shells.
 The element SHELL99 accommodates up to 250 layers.
 It has eight nodes, each having six degrees of freedom.
 The loading and support plates were modelled using the element SOLID45.
 This element is defined by eight nodes, each having three translational degrees of freedom.
 The loading and support plates were modelled using the element SOLID45.
 This element is defined by eight nodes, each having three translational degrees of freedom.
-The mechanical anchors were modelled using beam elements.
-These beam elements securely attach the FRP to the concrete surface.
+The securely attach the FRP to the concrete surface.
 The epoxy layer was modelled using the interface element INTER205.
 This interface element has a zero thickness.
-It is defined by eight nodes, each having three translational degrees of surface at the interfacial bond-slip action between the concrete and BFRP.
+It is defined by eight nodes, each having three translational degrees of surface and BFRP.